 Automatic connections migration delayed until: When there are connections to migrate, postpone the migration by one hour, one day, one week, one month, or indefinitely.

-The Services tab open:, menu enables you to configure the monitored services and MySQL instances.
+The Services tab open as the next figure shows., menu enables you to configure the monitored services and MySQL instances.
 First, with the

 Adding a service or instance (after clickingin the window) enables you to select a running Microsoft Windows service or instance connection, and configure MySQL Notifier to monitor it.
-Add a new service or instance by clicking service name from the list, then to accept.
-Multiple services and instances may be selected.
+Add a new service or instance by clicking service name from the list and then to accept.
+Multiple services and instances may be selected, as the following figure shows.

 For issues that are not documented here, visit the MySQL Notifier Support Forum for MySQL Notifier help and support.